purduesigbots/pros-docs/v5/api/cpp/misc.rst

           }
         }

-**Returns:** True if the V5 Brain is connected to competition control, false otherwise.
+**Returns:** True if the Controller is connected to the Brain, false otherwise.

 ----